-Terms and conditions are officially as dull as dishwater, but that's no excuse not to read them, especially when it's your over-stretched wallet on the line.
+Terms and conditions are boring, but that's no excuse not to read them – especially when it's your over-stretched wallet on the line.

-This is particularly the case with daily deals, as often you'll find deals are really specific in how and when they can be redeemed.
+This is particularly the case with daily deals.
+Often, you'll find deals are really specific in how and when they can be redeemed.

-One common tactic of daily deals sites is to promote offers that appear extremely low, but actually have some additional costs involved.
+One common tactic of daily deals sites is to promote offers that appear extremely cheap, but have some additional costs involved.

-For example, an offer like £1 paint balling sounds great, but when you arrive to find out that you have to fork out to hire the paintballs and other equipment at an extra cost it becomes clear that the deal was too good to be true.
+For example, an offer like "paintballing for £1" sounds great.
+But, if you arrive to find out that you have to fork out to hire the paintballs and other equipment at an extra cost, it becomes clear that the deal really was too good to be true.

-Remember that daily deal sites only host deals and aren't technically responsible for any issues you have with the companies offering them.
+Remember that daily deal sites only host deals.
+They aren't technically responsible for any issues you have with the companies offering them.

-If the business behind the offer is running a deal you feel is unfair, it can be difficult for the deals company to do much about it straight away and the process of coming to a solution can take a long time.
-Therefore, just make sure to do your research first.
+If the business behind the offer is running a deal that you feel is unfair, it can be difficult for the deals company to do much about it straight away.
+The process of coming to a solution can take a long time.
+That's why it's important to do your research first.

-It takes less than five minutes to check out a retailers website, and read some reviews, but this could save you a lot of time and hassle in the long run.
+It takes less than five minutes to check out a retailer's website and read some reviews on Google.
+Doing this could save you a lot of time and hassle in the long run.

 Yes, an all-inclusive country spa break sounds great, but can you really afford it?

-With emails landing in your inbox daily, it can be all too tempting to snap up anything that appeals, but try to focus on what you actually need.
+With emails landing in your inbox daily, it can be tempting to buy anything that appeals.
+But try to focus on what you actually need.

-Don't get caught out by marketing – make a list of stuff you're on the lookout for in advance and only snag offers that appear for those things.
+Don't get caught out by marketing.
+Make a list of stuff you're looking for in advance and only use offers for those things.

-The trick is to remain the one in control by making sure you're scouting out deals rather than taking up offers that have been advertised to you.
-That's how they get ya!
+The trick is to keep the ball in your court.
+You can do this by making sure you're scouting out deals rather than taking up offers that have been advertised to you.
+That's how they get you.

-Some retailers have been known to inflate prices so that it looks like you're getting a mega deal, when in reality no retailer is selling the item at the RRP.
+Some retailers have been known to inflate prices.
+That way, it looks like you're getting a great deal when in reality, no retailer is selling the item at the RRP.

-Most daily deal sites will offer some sort of incentive to get users to refer a friend to sign up to their site.
+Some daily deal websites will offer an incentive to get users to refer a friend.

 Look out for voucher codes

-Believe it or not, on top of all these crazy reductions offered by daily deal sites, it's not that uncommon to find voucher codes for a further discount on your spend with a website.
+Believe it or not, on top of all the huge reductions offered by daily deal sites, it's not that uncommon to find voucher codes for a further discount.

 For example, a site might offer a voucher code that will get you £5 off when you spend £25 with them, no matter what deal you go for.

-These codes are definitely worth keeping an eye out for on our student deals page, as the overall saving involved with the two discounts combined can be really something!
+Keep an eye out for these codes on our student deals page.
+The overall saving involved with combining the two discounts can be huge.

-If you're using a voucher to dine out, it's best to let someone who works there know you plan on using it before you take your seat.
+If you're using a voucher to dine out, it's best to let the staff know before you take your seat.

-This will avoid any embarrassing situations if they have to point out that the deal is only valid on Tuesdays when you're there on a Saturday night, and other such travesties.
-You'll be in for a nasty shock if they refuse your voucher!
+This will avoid any embarrassing situations.
+If they have to point out that the deal is only valid on Tuesdays when you're there on a Saturday night, you'll be in for a nasty shock.

-This also applies to 'experiences' like beauty treatments and workshops, etc.
+This also applies to 'experiences' like beauty treatments, workshops and the like.

-… cause that's exactly what they want you to do!
-Countdown tickers can play havoc with your ability to distinguish between needs and wants – don't give into the pressure of the clock!
+... because that's exactly what they want you to do.
+Countdown tickers can mess with your ability to distinguish between needs and wants.
+Don't give in to the pressure of the clock!

 Just ignore them.
-Despite what they want you to believe, chances are a very similar deal (if not the very same one) will crop up again soon enough.
+Despite what they want you to believe, the chances are that a very similar deal (if not the very same one) will crop up again soon.